matehackers/mategame-sdk/README.md

 ### Ideas

-* Draw window showing, Arduino input/output ports
+* Draw a window showing Arduino input/output ports
 * Port to Processing and integrate into Arduino IDE
 * Integrate joysticks and nunchuck into the simulator